phidatahq/phidata/cookbook/llms/groq/ai_apps/README.md

 # Groq AI Apps

-This cookbook shows how to build the AI Apps with Groq:
+This cookbook shows how to build the following AI Apps with Groq:

-1. Research Assistant: Generate research reports about complex topics
+1. RAG Research: Generate research reports about complex topics
-2. RAG Assistant: Chat with Websites and PDFs
+2. RAG Chat: Chat with Websites and PDFs

 > Note: Fork and clone this repository if needed